psteniusubi/webauthn-tester/README.md

 You need a FIDO authenticator to use the tool.
 If you are using Windows 10 with 1809 update or later, then you only need to [set up Windows Hello](https://support.microsoft.com/en-us/help/4028017/windows-learn-about-windows-hello-and-set-it-up) as your FIDO authenticator and use Microsoft Edge to run the tool.

+Beginning Windows 10 version 1903 (May 2019 update) also Chrome and Firefox are using Windows Hello as their FIDO authenticators.

 # Instructions

 ## Register (Create Credential)